shahanavazm/vim-notes/README.md

 with this setting in place, the following will happen:
 when deleting with d, c, x or s, content is copied to registers ", * and +.
 when yanking with y, content is copied to registers ", *, + and 0.
+when yanking with "ay, conent goes to a, it does not go to 0 or +, which are undistrubed.
 when pasting with p or P, content is pasted from register +.
 when pasting in insert mode, try to use ctrl r +.
 to paste from yank register (register 0) use "0p or "0P or ctrl r 0.
 so in summary consider + as the default register and 0 as the yank register.
-frequently we need to copy a text to yank register and then clear it, then use: ygvc
+frequently we need to copy a text to yank register and then clear it, then use something like: ygvc

 ## vim operator grammer:
 operator ( motion | text-object )